petermeissner/stringb/README.md

 This packages aims at:

-- keeping dependencies on other packages low
+- **no dependencies** except what comes with base-R
 - closing the gap between base R string handling and **convenience**
+- writing **text handling functions as generics** so that methods for all kind of structures containing text can be added
 - providing functions that allow for different character encodings
-- but rigorously defaulting to **UTF-8** as expected input and default output therby enhancing cross platform cooperation
+- but rigorously defaulting to UTF-8 as expected input and default output therby enhancing cross platform cooperation
-- writing text handling functions as **generics** so that methods for all kind of structures containing text can be added
 - adding more power to general basic text handling functions by additional options (e.g. the text_read() function allows to read in and tokenize text in one function call)